LeDuyHien/udacity-capture-stone/README.md

 2. Update UI:
 I enhance todos UI is more beautiful than the original.
 I learned how to use Gird in sematic ui and change the component.

-3. Pagination
+3. Pagination:
 That the things I learned after study in Udacity course 4, I created page size/limit variable and 2 button: Next and Previous.

-4. Refresh page after create new item
+4. Refresh page after create new item:
 I decide to refresh page after create new todo item in order to update with newest data.

 Evidence Image Folder